I was blasting down a French motorway in our Mercedes, kids in the back, when trouble hit.

-Charter Hall Education Trust [ASX:CQE] has been a strong deliverer for my portfolio.
-The company owns 387 Early Learning Properties in Australia and New Zealand.
+Charter Hall Social Infrastructure REIT [ASX:CQE] has been a strong deliverer for my portfolio.
+The company owns Early Learning Properties in Australia.
 It doesn’t run the centres but owns the land and buildings — often in prime suburban areas.
-Borrowings are only around 30% and weighted average leases run for 9.5 years.

-Over the last year, the stock price has grown almost 15%, while dividend income (at purchase value) has been about 5.5% per annum.
+Over the last year, the stock price has grown almost 100%, while dividend income has been about 5% per annum.

 So what’s going to happen?
 Are mortgage rates eventually going to jump?
-Are we going to follow in deep with Australia’s property gloom?
+Are we going to eventually move to property gloom?

 I don’t know for sure.
 Nobody does.

-But one thing is for sure — we can’t keep going the way we are, where only one in four people under 40 are homeowners.
+But one thing is for certain — we can’t keep going the way we are, where only one in four people under 40 are homeowners.

 Alternatively, skip Auckland, put the money in a nice income portfolio and sip wine in rural France.

-Simon Angelo owns shares in Charter Hall Education Trust [ASX:CQE] (via wealth manager Vistafolio).
+Simon Angelo owns shares in Charter Hall Social Infrastructure REIT [ASX:CQE] via wealth manager Vistafolio.

 (This article is commentary and the author’s personal opinion only.
 It is general in nature and should not be construed as any financial or investment advice.
 To obtain guidance for your specific situation, please consult a licensed Financial Advice Provider.)